iLLucionist/growthp/README.md

 ## Example

-Asessment companies tend to give just your scores, but it doesn't tell you how what you should do with these scores.
-Growth Potential gives actual recommendations what teams could to to function better and improvee employee well-being (depending on the work outcomes measured in the employee survey):
+Assessment companies tend to give just your scores, but it doesn't tell you how what you should do with these scores.
+Growth Potential gives actual recommendations what teams could to to function better and improve employee well-being (depending on the work outcomes measured in the employee survey):

     Recommendation for:
       The Hot List (#10)